AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

 	4) **Add Behavior**: Creates and adds the behavior to the streams
 	5) **leanup**: Deletes the events, stream, behavior, and type type.

 To run the example, click each of the buttons in turn from top to bottom.
-If you are using Microsoft Internet Explorer, you can view the API calls as they are run by pressing **F12 Developer Tools**.
+In most modern browsers, you can view the API calls and results as they occur by pressing **F12**.

 The rest of the sections in this document outline the operation of Qi and the underlying process and technology of the example.